-The areas of interest for publication in the DFI Journal include but are not limited to deep foundation engineering, including different piling systems (such as drilled shafts, driven piles, etc.), load testing, case studies, ground improvement, soil nailing and anchors, foundation elements for landslide and slope stabilization, earth retention systems and structures, BIM and digitalization, energy foundations, seismic issues of foundation engineering, sustainability, seepage control, design standards, codes, and contracts, tunneling, other areas of foundation design, innovative construction technologies, material research, quality control, quality assurance, and non-destructive testing and evaluation, or historical evolution of deep foundations, etc.
+The areas of interest for publication in the DFI Journal include but are not limited to deep foundation engineering, including different piling systems (such as drilled shafts, driven piles, etc.), load testing, case studies, ground improvement, soil nailing and anchors, foundation elements for landslide and slope stabilization, earth retention systems and structures, BIM and digitalization, energy foundations, seismic issues of foundation engineering, sustainability, seepage control, design standards, codes, and contracts, tunneling, other areas of foundation design, innovative construction technologies, re-use of foundations, material research, quality control, quality assurance, and non-destructive testing and evaluation, or historical evolution of deep foundations.

 Submission and Review Process

 Submissions should be made using DFI’s Editorial Manager which can be accessed at https://www.editorialmanager.com/dfi/.
-Types of papers included in the DFI Journal are: Research Papers, Technical Notes, State-of-the-Art Reviews, Case Studies, and Discussions.
+Types of papers included in the DFI Journal are: Research Papers, Technical Notes, State-of-the-Art Reviews, Case Studies, Book Reviews, Forum Papers, and Discussions.
 For more specific information on how to prepare a manuscript and its technical content, please review our Author Guidelines.
-Guidance on publications ethics and requirements are provided in the Author Guidelines as well.
-The DFI Journal subscribes to Similarity Check, which utilizes the plagiarism software Turnitin to maintain high publication ethics.
+Guidance on publications ethics and requirements are provided in the Author Guidelines as in the DFI Journal’s guide for Publication Ethics and Code of Conduct.
+The DFI Journal subscribes to Similarity Check, which utilizes the plagiarism software iThenticate to maintain high publication ethics.

 All submissions to the DFI Journal are subject to a single-blind peer-review process.
 All papers will receive at least two independent reviews from qualified reviewers in the subject field of the paper.
 Authors will receive anonymous feedback on their submissions.
 The Editors in Chief will make the final acceptance decision based on the reviewers’ feedback and the Editors’ recommendations.
 A detailed description of the peer review process and some recommendations on how to perform an effective and valuable peer review can be found in our Peer Review Guidelines.
 A list of the complete editorial board can be found here.